b-franken/test-ai-bot/storage-account/README.md

-# Azure Infrastructure with Storage Account - Terraform Configuration
+# Storage Account - Terraform Configuration

-AI-generated Terraform configuration for deploying a storage account along with a resource group, service plan, virtual network, and function app in Azure using Azure Verified Modules (AVM).
+AI-generated Terraform configuration for a production-ready Azure Storage Account in East US.

 ## Resources

-- **Resource Group**: rg-terraform-example
+- **Resource Group**: `rg-storage-account`
-- **Service Plan**: Linux plan for hosting applications
-- **Virtual Network**: Network for managing internal communications
-- **Function App**: Serverless compute service in Azure
-- **Storage Account**: Securely store data in Azure with encryption enabled
+- **Storage Account**: Configured for high availability with ZRS, private blob container, HTTPS only, and TLS 1.2 enforced.

 ## Azure Verified Modules

-This configuration uses the following AVM modules:
+This configuration uses the following AVM module:
-- `Azure/avm-res-network-virtualnetwork/azurerm` - For creating a Virtual Network.
-- `Azure/avm-res-web-site/azurerm` - For deploying a Function App.
-- `Azure/avm-res-storage-storageaccount/azurerm` - For deploying a Storage Account with encryption.
+- `Azure/avm-res-storage-storageaccount/azurerm` - Provides the storage account with the required configurations.

 ## Usage